-Agility Goal-Setting Cards
+Elementary Agilities Goal-Setting Cards

-These Agility Goal Setting cards are a great visual for whole group goal setting.
+These Agilities Goal-Setting cards are a great visual for whole group goal setting.
 After you've reviewed a learning objective or project parameters, use these cards to discuss and set goals around which Agilities students will be activating.
-It's great to have students select the Top 3 Agilities they believe they'll activate and give a short description for how.
+It's great to have students select the Top 3 Agilities they believe they'll activate and give a short description of how.
 Post those on an anchor chart or on a whiteboard space.
 Then, complete the lesson or project you have planned.
 During the reflection period of the lesson, ask students which Agilities they actually activated and how that elevated their learning.
-Have students answer the reflection questions displayed on the right.
+Have students answer the reflection questions displayed below.